 Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 This medication belongs to the family of medications known as vaccines.
 It is used to prevent infections such as meningitis, pneumonia, and blood infections caused by the bacteria Neisseria meningitidis groups A, C, Y, and W-135.
-It works by stimulating the production of antibodies (substances produced by the immune system designed to attack that particular bacteria).
-These antibodies remain in the body, ready to attack these bacteria, thereby reducing the risk of infection.
+It works by causing your immune system to make antibodies (substances produced by the immune system designed to attack that particular bacteria).
+These antibodies stay in the body, ready to attack these bacteria, thereby reducing the risk of infection.

 It is given to people who are 6 weeks to 55 years of age.
 It starts to work several days to a few weeks after the vaccine is given.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.